-Data from the 2019-20 Maternal and Child Health Annual report highlights postnatal depression and anxiety in parents is high in Boroondara.
-In approximately one fifth, or 17.4% of consultations where mental health was identified as an issue, Maternal and Child Health nurses made referrals to specialist services for further parental mental health support(7).
+Data from the 2019-20 Maternal and Child Health Annual report highlights postnatal depression and anxiety in parents is high within Boroondara.
+In approximately one fifth, or 17.4% of consultations where mental health was identified as an issue, Maternal and Child Health nurses made referrals to specialist services for further parental emotional support(7).

 Similar to other local government areas across Victoria, the proportion of young people consuming the recommended number of servings of fruits and vegetables is low.
 Boroondara children and young people have high levels of participation in sport and recreation activities.
-The proportion of young people achieving the recommended 60 minutes of vigorous activity per day in the Inner Eastern Metropolitan region is low, with just under one quarter achieving the recommendations.
-This presents as an opportunity to address as part of the Plan.
+The proportion of young people achieving the recommended 60 minutes of vigorous activity per day in the inner eastern metropolitan is low, with just under one quarter achieving the recommendations.
+This presents as an opportunity to address as part of the draft Plan.

 Psychological distress amongst young people continues to grow across Victoria.
-In 2018, 22.4% of young people in the Inner Eastern Metropolitan region reported very high or high levels of psychological distress.
-While it is too soon to objectively determine the impact on the COVID-19 pandemic on mental health locally, data from the headspace National Mental Health Survey conducted in 2020 found 34% young people were experiencing high to very high levels of psychological distress.
-One in two also reported they were unable to carry out their daily activities as a result of the pandemic, therefore highlighting the negative impact on their wellbeing.
-Services and programs that address clinical needs, as well as preventative initiatives that decrease loneliness and promote social connections, are required to ameliorate these outcomes.
+In 2018, 22.4% of young people in the inner eastern metropolitan region reported very high or high levels of psychological distress.
+It is expected this proportion will grow as a result of the COVID-19 pandemic.
+Services and programs that address clinical needs as well as preventative initiatives that decrease loneliness and promote social connections are required to help ameliorate these outcomes.

-Consumption of alcohol and use of illicit drugs (AOD) amongst young people in the Inner Eastern Metropolitan region is slightly higher than the Victorian averages.
+Consumption of alcohol and use of illicit drugs (AOD) amongst young people in the inner eastern metropolitan region is slightly higher than the Victorian averages.
 The link between mental health and AOD use is well established.